blameitonyourisp/lightweight-commits/README.md

 1. Each named section must start with `<SECTION_NAME>: ` (ALL_CAPS_NAME-colon-space) *inline* with the first paragraph of that section
 2. Each section must be separated from the next by a single blank line
-3. Each section may itself be made up of multiple paragraphs, and may contain the following simple, human-readable markup [^4] (only four main markup features are used, all taken from standard [markdown syntax][], and comprising a minimum set of features required for writing succinct commits):
+3. Each section may itself be made up of multiple paragraphs, and may contain the following simple, human-readable markup [^4] (only four main markup features are used, all taken from standard [markdown syntax](https://www.markdownguide.org/basic-syntax), and comprising a minimum set of features required for writing succinct commits):
 	1. Paragraphs separated by single blank lines
 	2. Markdown style italic emphasis using single asterisks around a word/phrase to highlight it [^5]
 	3. Markdown style lists nested to any required depth (starting with no padding)